va3c/viewer/cookbook/edit-spline/readme.md

 ### Mission
 <!-- a statement of a rationale, applicable now as well as in the future -->

-* Create, edit and export 3D Catmull Rom Splines
+* Create, edit and export and import 3D Catmull Rom Splines
 	* Pan, rotate and zoom in real-time using your pointing device
 	* Control point entities highlight when you mouseover
 	* Update controls point positions in a fairly intuitive manner
 	* Increment and decrement the number of control points
+	* Select whether new points are placed randomly of as a projection of the two previous points
 	* Toggle open and closed spline display
 	* Export spline data to JSON file
+	* Import JSON spline data with renewed ability to re-edit spline
 	* Direct overhead light creating shadows helps locate control point objects

 ### Vision